 “Truth-telling is difficult because the varieties of untruth are so many and so well disguised.
 Lies are hard to identify when they come in the form of apparently innocuous imprecision, socially acceptable slippage, hyperbole masquerading as enthusiasm, or well-placed propaganda.
 These forms of falsehood are so common, and even so normal, in media-saturated, corporately controlled culture that truth often looks pale, understated, alarmist, rude, or indecisive by comparison.”
 Marilyn Chandler McEntyre, Caring for Words in a Culture of Lies.
 (Wm.
 B. Eerdmans, 2009) p.
 42.

 Published by gachorpenning

-I am a pastor, a husband, and father.
-A small, town about twenty miles west of Pittsburgh is home currently, though several other places have served that purpose before this.
-I do some carving in wood and small stones.
+I am a husband, father, and grandfather.
+A small, town about fifteen miles west of Pittsburgh is home currently, though several other places have served that purpose before this.
+I maintain a YouTube channel of Bible teaching videos and a podcast of Bible teaching audio.
+I like to make things in my woodshop.
 I like taking photographs and use a lot of them in my blog posts.
-I've recently taken up fishing for the first time since I was a kid.
-I'm blessed in that regard to have a very nice trout stream flowing right past my church.
+I go fishing in the local streams and lakes when I can.
+For thirty-nine years, I served as a pastor of churches in Pennsylvania, Ohio, and New York.
 View all posts by gachorpenning